gofr-dev/gofr/docs/quick-start/observability/page.md

 # Observability

-Now that you have created your server, lets see how GoFr by default manages observability in different ways:
+GoFr by default manages observability in different ways once the server starts:

 ## Logs

 Logs offer real-time information, providing valuable insights and immediate visibility into the ongoing state and activities of the system.
 It helps in identifying errors, debugging and troubleshooting, monitor performance, analysing application usage, communications etc.

-GoFr logger has customizable log level which provides flexibility to adjust logs based on specific needs.
+GoFr logger allows to customize log level which provides flexibility to adjust logs based on specific needs.

 Logs are generated only for events equal to or above the specified log level, by default GoFr logs at _INFO_ level.
 Log Level can be changed by setting the environment variable `LOG_LEVEL` value to _WARN,DEBUG,ERROR,NOTICE or FATAL_.

-When we run our server we see the following - logs for reading configs, database connection, requests, database queries, logs for missing configs etc.
+When GoFr server runs, it prints log for reading configs, database connection, requests, database queries, missing configs etc.
 They contain information such as request's correlation ID, status codes, request time etc.

 {% figure src="/quick-start-logs.png" alt="Pretty Printed Logs" /%}